 For developing a native Android mobile app you can use Java or Kotlin.
 Java is a reputable programming language with vast open-source tools and libraries to help developers.
 However, Kotlin has become a more stable and congruous development option for Android Studio.
 There are definite limitations within Java that impede Android API design.
 Kotlin is inherently lightweight, clean, and far less verbose.

-Learn an iOS Swift development or complete android course for business application development, design app concepts, and ideas.
-Then you can to take the help of online course websites like udemy.com, devcount.com for better standing for iOS and Android development platforms.
+Learn an iOS Swift development or complete an android course for business application development, design app concepts, and ideas.
+Then you can take the help of online course websites like udemy.com, devcount.com for better standing for iOS and Android development platforms.